x86txt/unifi-flows/README.md

 - **🔄 Selector Issues**: The script may need updates if Unifi UI changes
 - **🐞 Debug Mode**: Set `HEADLESS=false` and `SLOW_MO=50` in .env to watch the automation in action
 - **🔐 SSL Errors**: For local controllers with self-signed certificates, ensure `IGNORE_HTTPS_ERRORS=true` is set
+- **🗺️ Geomap Issues**: If you don't see data on the world map, verify that your data contains valid latitude/longitude coordinates

 ## 📊 InfluxDB Integration